 The sunsets right in front of the beach of San Pancho bay and brings together families and friends that swarm to the beach every day at the same time to admire the colorful show, while surfers try to catch the last waves of the day before it gets dark.
 A great way to end your day.

 Take a tour to Islas Marietas

 One of the most spectacular natural rock formations on the water, Isla Marietas, is famous for the Love Beach, which is practically below a crater and you can reach it only by swimming.
 But it’s not all.
 The underwater world is just spectacular and still offering great views of the local marine fauna and corals.

 The tour is around 140USD but definitely worth it, and this is something that you cannot visit on your own, being a natural park and protected area.
 On the main road of San Pancho, you will find travel agents to buy the tour.

 The strong sense of community of San Pancho resulted in the cultural center Entre Amigos where volunteers local and foreigners alike work together with kids to keep them occupied in the after-school time with extracurricular activities.
 You are definitely welcome to join and help, and you can also use their library and free WIFI.
 It’s a creative and happy space to hang out.

 If you are traveling to San Pancho intending to stay for a while, you might consider taking some Spanish classes to get the hang of it or improve your communication.
 If you are going to travel through South America, it will certainly help.
 At Entre Amigos they now offer this service at a small cost.

 Join yoga classes

 Yoga retreats are quite common in the area, and if you are interested in joining one, you can check out this amazing site that lists all the most amazing yoga retreats in the world.
-Otherwise, if you just wish to join random classes, you can check out this studio for great yoga and pilates time.

 The best San Pancho hotels